Best Practices

 - Click the "Move to Inbox" button (looks like an inbox icon with an arrow)

-Or select the emails you want to move, then click the "Move to Inbox" icon in the toolbar.
+You can also select the emails you want to move, then click the "Move to Inbox" icon in the toolbar.

 On Mobile: